omerlatif123/Football-fever-milestone-project-2/README.md

                Pexels.com
                Unsplash.com
-               Freepik.com
-               Pixabay.com

 ### Code

 I consulted multiple sites to better understand code that I was trying to implement.
 For code that was copied and edited, I made sure to reference this within the code.
 The following websites were used the most often.

-•	W3Schools

-•	Bootstrap
+Google used extensively to help research the project, find solutions to any quries or issues I had and help find example codes to use in my own project.

+Wikipedia- was used to find the information for my website, I searched through various football related information and trivia to implement into my webpage.

+W3schools
+Brian Design- This video was a big help to implemnt my quiz for me.
+The tutorial was simple and easy to follow and allowed me to adapt it to suit my own needs and style.
+It helped me to understand using JavaScript.
+Udemy course- The course allowed me to understand javascript better nad also had tutorials on developing a quiz and other JS related websites.

+Stackoverflow was used to help find solutions to the issues I had whilst building my project.

 ### Acknowledgements

 •	Code Institute for giving me the know how to create my own website.

 •	The Slack community/ Mini Feb 20201 team on slack for all the feedback and help given.
-Without the Slack community I may not have known about tools like unicorn revealer, which was mentioned by a team member.
-This helped solve my issue plus gave me a useful tool for the future.

-•	My mentor Seun for helping to guide me through my first project.
+•	My mentor Seun for helping to guide me through my first project and showing me example of great projects form other students such rebeccatracey and benpruden to name a few.
+Helped me improve my project and implement mark clusters into my maps which previosuly were causing issues.

 •	Friends and Family who have given feedback during the testing phase of my project.